-Community Behavioral Health (CBH) encourages doctors to include you in decisions regarding your antidepressant medications (examples include Prozac and Zoloft).
-CBH encourages you to understand why you are taking medication and ensure you are comfortable taking it.
+CBH encourages doctors to include you in decisions regarding your antidepressant medications (such as Prozac and Zoloft), and it encourages you to understand why you are taking medications to ensure you are comfortable taking it.
 Managing your own medication is a crucial and empowering step in managing your depression.
 Taking your medication may help reduce your depression symptoms, which will cause less disruption to your daily life.
 It can also help you continue to enjoy your life.

 In addition to medication, it is important that you have a support system in place for managing your mental health.
-Therapy, Certified Peer Specialists (CPSs), and family supports are crucial components of recovery and symptom management.
+Therapy, certified peer specialists (CPSs), and family support are crucial components of recovery and symptom management.